 What Types of Charges Get Scheduled for CJP?

-- First degree crimes include murder, rape, kidnapping, maintaining a drug manufacturing facility
+- First degree crimes include homicide, rape, kidnapping, maintaining a drug manufacturing facility

 - Second degree crimes include sexual assault, aggravated arson, robbery, drug distribution

-- Third degree crimes include arson, drug crimes (possession of controlled substances), burglary, some driving under the influence (DUI) offenses
+- Third degree crimes include arson, drug crimes (unlawful possession of controlled substances), burglary, some driving under the influence (DUI) offenses

-- Fourth degree crimes include criminal trespassing, stalking, shoplifting, forgery, some drug possession charges, some DUI charges.
+- Fourth degree crimes include criminal trespassing, stalking, shoplifting, forgery, some drug possession charges, some DUI charges, fraud crimes, credit card crimes, etc.

 Why You Need A Lawyer for Your CJP Hearing in NJ